Stella Díaz Has Something to Say

 To make matters worse, Stella’s best friend Jenny is in a different class.
 Jenny isn’t there for support and is finding her own new friends in her class, adding to Stella’s feeling of isolation and loneliness.
 When a new student joins the class, Stella hopes that he can be a new friend.
 But she gets tongue-tied and flustered whenever she is around him.

-Stella finds solace (and readers will find stimulation) in learning about animals – especially sea creatures – and in making art.
+Stella finds solace learning about sea animals and in making art, providing for lots of fun activities for your students.
 Readers will find inspiration as Stella works hard in speech therapy to overcome her speech struggles.
 And they will find role models in Stella’s supportive teachers, great librarian, and loving family.

 Throughout this charming story, young readers will learn some Spanish words and phrases and be introduced to aspects of Mexican culture.
 And they’ll be asking for more when they learn about disappearing octopuses, resilient starfish, snowshoeing, and ice fishing.

 Author Angela Dominguez draws on her own childhood struggles and insecurities to give us a character full of honesty and warmth.
-Your own students will end up cheering on this delightful girl as she works to find her voice – and maybe help inspire some of your students to find theirs.
+Your own students will end up cheering on this delightful girl as she works to find her voice – and she might help inspire some of your students to find theirs.
+By the end of the book, Stella has proudly triumphed in her big presentation to the class.